 At the same time, his family was fragmented when his 3 older siblings went to live with his grandmother to alleviate the pressure on his parents to provide for such a big family.

-Joselito’s life continued like this for over a year, which was particularly dangerous for him because he was approaching the age when he should be graduating from primary to secondary school, a crucial point in a child’s education.
+Joselito’s life continued like this for over a year, which was particularly dangerous as he approached the age of graduating from primary to secondary school, a crucial point in a child’s education.

-Thankfully, after a year Joselito’s mother heard about Hope for Children’s Walk to School programme, and applied for him to be enrolled.
-Our local partner look at his situation, and accepted his application for support.
+A year later, Joselito’s mother heard about Hope for Children's education programme, & applied for him to be enrolled.
+Our local partner reviewed his situation and accepted his application for support.

-Joselito now has a uniform, school supplies, shoes, transport support and a food allowance, which has enabled him to rejoin school full time and restart his education.
-He describes his new school as his “second family”
+Joselito now has a uniform, school supplies, shoes, transport support and a food allowance.
+He has restarted his education at his new school, which he describes as his “second family”

-As well as this practical support, Joselito has also joined many extra-curricular classes that are helping him to develop his social skills, and also give him the confidence to dream of a live out of poverty for him and his family.
+As well as this practical support, Joselito has also joined several extra-curricular classes that are helping him to develop his social skills, and give him the confidence to dream of a life out of poverty,

 “I am very confident that I will be able to finish my studies and reach my dream, which is to become a Civil Engineer someday.”